lshannon/cf-flyway-db/README.md

 ### Conclusion

-In the end it made sense to just use Postgres for Dev and Cloud.
-Yes, I have to install a DB, but its a minor pain compared to all the classpath wrestling and annotation wraggling.
+H2 works well, but to make like easier I would be tempted to just have Postgres in the application.yml and remove the embedded databases from the pom.xml file.

-Here are few other benifits:
+Here is why I like to test on Postgres:

 1. With a persistent DB I was able to configure the maven flyway plugin.
 This allows me to run some of those commands, such as 'clean'